qjk5736/example_codes/README.md

 ## views_and_Fibonacci

 	A little fun with Fibonacci numbers.
-This code generates a vector Fibonacci numbers and uses std::ranges and std::views syntax to square the evens and odds in separate functions with Lambda expressions.
+This code generates a vector of Fibonacci numbers and uses std::ranges and std::views syntax to square the evens and odds in separate functions with Lambda expressions.
 Compile from the command line but you will need a C++20 capable compiler with std::views.